top of page

 I reached into my bag and placed a copy of my book I Triumphed Over Bipolar, Alcoholism and Anxiety Disorder by Becoming a Mental Health Warrior on the table.

-“This,” I said, tapping the cover gently, “is the path that helped me move past that same belief.
+“This,” I said, tapping the cover gently, “is the story of how becoming a Warrior helped me move past that same belief.

-Pooh and the gang know my story — how for 20 years I battled Bipolar, Alcoholism, Anxiety Disorders and PTSD.
+Pooh and the gang knew my story — how for 20 years I battled Bipolar, Alcoholism, Anxiety Disorders and PTSD.

 With that realization, I created the Mental Health Warrior Program — a bold SELF-HELP approach that puts YOU in charge.

-So you can take control of your emotions, break free from limitations and triumph over whatever life throws your way.
+So you can take charge of your emotions, triumph over challenges and build the life you really want.

 Pooh and his friends listened quietly.
 Each of them knew what mental health struggles felt like — Piglet with his constant worries, Eeyore with his heavy sadness, Tigger with energy that sometimes ran too wild and Rabbit with his need to control everything.